ExaFEL/docs/_posts/2017-05-17-ExaFEL_processing_steps.md

 With the above steps the psana-cctbx.xfel build should now be installed, with all accessible commands working.

 ## Testing the psana-cctbx.xfel build
+To test the previous bbuild steps, we will run through and document the processing of an example dataset.